gameserverapp/Platform/Documentation/docs/dashboard/game_servers/config_templates.md

 ## Groups
-Config template groups help keep config templates organised and tidy.
+Config template groups help keep config templates organized and tidy.
 You can add existing templates to a group or change the group for a template.

 ### Create template group